dwai1714/graphQL/README.md

 3 different kinds of architectures that include a GraphQL server:

 A. GraphQL server with a connected database

 B. GraphQL server that is a thin layer in front of a number of third party or legacy systems and integrates them through a single GraphQL API

 C. A hybrid approach of a connected database and third party or legacy systems that can all be accessed through the same GraphQL API

 All three architectures represent major use cases of GraphQL and demonstrate the flexibility in terms of the context where it can be used.

 This application demonstrates the use cases A and B Use case A is borrowed from this post https://www.pluralsight.com/guides/java-and-j2ee/building-a-graphql-server-with-spring-boot
-Use case B is developed from ground up in this application Use case C is WIP
+Use case B and C are developed from ground up in this application

 You can go to [http://localhost:9090/h2-console/login.jsp](http://localhost:9090/h2-console/login.jsp) and enter the following information:
 - JDBC URL: jdbc:h2:mem:testdb